NOAA-RDHPCS/noaa-rdhpcs.github.io/source/Getting Started/index.rst

 **CAC Access**

 The Common Access Card (CAC), is the preferred means of access to RDHPCS resources for both Web and SSH access.
 To obtain a CAC, work with your local admin services team as they need to start the application process.
 Some labs can issue CACs on-site, otherwise you will have to visit a RAPIDS site.
-The site locator website is ID Card Office Online (osd.mil).
-SSH logins with a CAC require additional software detailed  `here.<https://rdhpcs-common-docs>'_ .
+The site locator website is `ID Card Office Online <https://idco.dmdc.osd.mil/idco/locator>`_.
+SSH logins with a CAC require additional software.

 ================
 Accessing the Systems